TeamDataBite/blog/README.md

 An entity is an object that exists.
 It doesn't have to do anything; it just has to exist.
 In database administration, an entity can be a single thing, person, place, or object.
 Data can be stored about such entities.
 A design tool that allows database administrators to view the relationships between several entities is called the entity relationship diagram (ERD).
 An entity is represented as Rectangle in an ER diagram.

-For example of our scenario - In the following ER diagram we have two entities Students and University and these two entities have many to one relationship as many students study in a single college.
+For example of our scenario - In the following ER diagram we have four entities Student, Course, Department and Staff and these four entities have relationships:
 We will read more about relationships later, for now focus on entities.

 The entity set has multiple instances in a given scenario.
 As per the given constraints, the entity sets are as follows